-Unless you buy and sell specific securities on your own, it’s likely that you are paying fees to one or more investment managers for handling your investments.
-If you buy shares in a mutual fund, the manager of that fund will receive fees in exchange for choosing investments for the fund.
-So, too, will a financial advisor who buys and sells securities for a specific client’s individual portfolio.
+If you use the services of a financial advisor or investment broker, you’ll end up paying management fees as they handle your investments.
+For instance, if you buy shares in a mutual fund, the manager of that fund will receive fees in exchange for choosing investments for the fund.
+So, too, does a financial advisor who buys and sells securities for a specific client’s individual portfolio.
 In either case, investment management fees can take a chunk out of your returns.
-To ensure you aren’t overpaying for investment management, here’s a breakdown of how these fees work, what they include and how they are charged.
+However, financial advisors often have a level of investment expertise higher than the casual investor, making them attractive options for the right people.

 When you hire someone to manage your investments, you’re likely paying a fee for it.
 Investment managers use their expertise and time to select securities and manage portfolios for their clients.
 Their clients then are charged a management fee for their services.
 These fees can also include investor relations costs as well as the administrative expenses of any given fund.